 Share something that makes you laugh, with just plain humor, or happiness, or because it’s so stupid.

-A few weeks ago, my husband and I received an e-mail from a friend saying she, her husband, and a mutual friend had decided to resurrect a Sunday volleyball game that had been started over twenty years ago but had ceased after several years.
+A few weeks ago, my husband and I received an e-mail from a friend saying she, her husband, and a mutual friend had resurrected a Sunday volleyball game that had been started over twenty years ago but had ceased after several years.
 My husband wrote back that he and I would be there to watch but that we were too old to play.
 Well, I had every intention of playing, even though I have osteoporosis and have broken many bones in the past.
 Apparently, others felt the same way I did.
 We were all over 60 years old but one friend who had emphysema played, leaving his oxygen tent on the grass.
 Another old friend played, though he’d recently undergone a series of serious surgeries.
 Still another played, even though he had back problems.
 It was funny—and fun—watching a bunch of old, decrepit friends relive their youth out on the grass of Audubon Park.

 Share something that’s amazing, touching, or that makes you angry.